 The Forum explores repertoire through activities like group listening, score study, and attending rehearsals and concerts together, always taking time for thoughtful discussion and reflection.

-As musical culture changes and develops, the Forum seeks to open up meaningful opportunities and venues in which to bring new works to life: local coffee shops, on campus at the Pavilion, at mealtimes in the student center, at retirement communities, in churches, and more.
+As musical culture changes and develops, the Forum seeks to open up meaningful opportunities and venues in which to bring new works to life: local coffee shops, at mealtimes in the student center, at retirement communities, in churches, and more.
 The challenge and stimulation of making music in unusual venues prompt fresh thinking in pursuit of relevant, transformational, service-oriented composition.